Employment-Based Green Cards

 PERM and Non-PERM Green Card Pathways

 Most EB-2 and EB-3 employer-sponsored green card cases require PERM labor certification before the employer can file the I-140 immigrant petition.
 PERM includes a prevailing wage determination, recruitment, and a Department of Labor filing tied to a specific permanent role.
+The detailed recruitment and audit rules belong on the PERM page.

 Some employment-based categories do not require PERM.
 EB-1 petitions, including certain extraordinary ability, outstanding researcher, and multinational manager or executive cases, may avoid the PERM process.
 The EB-2 National Interest Waiver can also allow qualified individuals to self-petition without employer sponsorship or PERM, but eligibility depends on the facts and the strength of the proposed endeavor.